tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ### Processing Guidelines

-Because DTLS records may be reordered, a record from epoch 1 may be received after epoch 2 has begun.
+Because DTLS records could be reordered, a record from epoch 1 may be received after epoch 2 has begun.
 In general, implementations SHOULD discard packets from earlier epochs, but if packet loss causes noticeable problems implementations MAY choose to